pentestfunctions/BlueDucky/README.md

 ## Duckyscript 💻
 🚧 Work in Progress:

+- Implementing encode_combo_input as an alternative for combos, so we don't have to rebuild strings each time.
 - Implementing keyboard combinations.
 - Current implementations:
 6.1 REM (Comment)
 6.2 STRING (Text Input)

 #### 📝 Example payload.txt:
 ```bash